2

-Is NordicTrack’s Commercial S22i Studio Cycle Worth Investing In?
+Is NordicTrack’s Commercial S22i Still Worth Investing In?
 [A Review]

 nordictrack commercial s22i studio cycle review

-The Commercial S22i Studio Cycle is one of NordicTrack’s highest-end, most luxurious indoor cycles.
+The Commercial S22i is one of NordicTrack’s highest-end, most luxurious indoor cycles to date.

-Taking a page out of Peloton’s book, the S22i comes with a large, HD touchscreen monitor designed for streaming spin classes through iFit.
+Taking a page out of Peloton’s book, the S22i comes with a large, HD touchscreen designed for iFit streaming classes of all varieties.

-After reading, you’ll have a better idea as to whether or not this is the right cycle for your home gym.
+After reading, you’ll know whether or not the S22i is the right cycle for your home gym.

 NordicTrack is one of the most recognizable home fitness brands around.